 - You have any infected skin abrasions from scratching

-Pubic lice are most commonly transmitted during sexual activity.
-You may also acquire pubic lice from contaminated sheets, blankets, towels or clothes.
+Pubic lice are most commonly spread during sexual activity.
+You may also get pubic lice from infested sheets, blankets, towels or clothes.

 People who have other sexually transmitted infections are more likely to also have pubic lice.